SHOTGUN ONLY LEAD AMMUNITION BAN IN EFFECT

 - Given the overwhelming evidence for the toxic effects of lead in humans and wildlife, even at very low exposure levels, convincing data that the discharge of lead-based ammunition into the environment poses significant risks of lead exposure to humans and wildlife, and the availability of non-lead alternative products for hunting, the [science community] supports reducing and eventually eliminating the introduction of lead into the environment from lead-based ammunition.

-- Lead ammunition phase-out will begin on February 1, 2016 for only shotgun ammunition.
+- Lead ammunition phase-out began on February 1, 2016 for only shotgun ammunition.

-- Two possible lead ban exemptions can be requested by any hunter: 1) for the use of a vintage firearm that is likely to be damaged by the use of non-lead ammunition; and 2) if non-lead ammunition is not available to the hunter or at the Wildlife Department (this exemption will be allowed only for a period of one-year after the beginning of the lead ammunition ban).
-Exemptions must be applied for annually and will be valid for the license year in which they are issued.
-Exemption applications are available online or at the Wildlife Department and must be approved by the Director.
+- A lead ban exemption may be requested by any hunter for the use of a vintage firearm that is likely to be damaged by the use of non-lead ammunition.
+Exemptions will be valid as long as the hunter retains ownership of the exempted firearm Exemption applications are available online or at the Wildlife Department and must be approved by the Director.

 |APPLICATION FORM FOR LEAD AMMUNITION BAN EXEMPTION|